Multirate Exponential Rosenbrock Methods: Multirate Exponential Rosenbrock Methods

 \subsection{A multirate procedure for ExpRB methods}

 Inspired by our recent work \cite{LCR2020}, we now show how ExpRB schemes can be interpreted as a class of multirate infinitesimal step-type methods.
-Namely, we will construct modified differential equations whose exact solutions corresponding to the ExpRB internal stages $U_{ni}$ ($i=2,\ldots,s$) and the final stage $u_{n+1}$.
-This can be done in a similar way as \cite[Theorem~3.1]{LCR2020} (where we used the idea of backward error analysis \cite[Chap.~IX]{HLW06} to build modified ODEs for exponential Runge--Kutta schemes).
-In particular, one can directly obtain the following result. \begin{lemma} Consider an explicit ExpRB scheme \eqref{eq2.6} where the weights $a_{ij}(H J_n)$ and $b_{i}(H J_n)$ can be written as linear combinations of $\varphi_k$ functions (given in \eqref{eq2.4}),
+Namely, we construct modified differential equations whose exact solutions corresponding to the ExpRB internal stages $U_{ni}$ ($i=2,\ldots,s$) and the final stage $u_{n+1}$. \begin{lemma} Consider an explicit exponential Rosenbrock scheme \eqref{eq2.6} where the weights $a_{ij}(H J_n)$ and $b_{i}(H J_n)$ can be written as linear combinations of $\varphi_k$ functions,

 and where $\ell_{ij}$ and $m_i$ are some positive integers.
 Then, $U_{ni}$ and $u_{n+1}$ are the exact solutions of the following (linear) modified differential equations

 at the times $\tau= c_i H$ and $\tau= H$, respectively.
 Here $p_{ni}(\tau)$ and $q_{n}(\tau)$ are polynomials in $\tau$ given by